 Who we share your data with

-On occasion, as part of the recruitment/election process, the interview panel may include members who are external to the College.
-When this is the case we share relevant personal data with relevant government agencies (e.g. HMRC) and your pension provider.
+We share relevant personal data with relevant government agencies (e.g. HMRC) and your pension provider.
 Information is not shared with other third parties without your written consent, other than your name, role and employment contact details which are made publically available.
 Generally, personal data is not shared outside of the European Economic Area.

-If you are successful in your application and the post has required a “resident market test” (needed if the post is open to applicants from outside the European Union), the College will retain your application records for the duration of the sponsored post and twelve months thereafter.
+If your post has required a “resident market test” (needed if the post is open to applicants from outside the European Union), the College will retain your application records for the duration of the sponsored post and twelve months thereafter.

 You have the right: to ask us for access to, rectification or erasure of your data; to restrict processing (pending correction or deletion); and to ask for the transfer of your data electronically to a third party (data portability).
 Some of these rights are not automatic, and we reserve the right to discuss with you why we might not comply with a request from you to exercise them.

 Failure to provide the information reasonably requested of you may result in disciplinary action taken by the College, which could ultimately lead to your dismissal from employment.